Maria Uriarte – Principal Investigator

 Liza Comita, Postdoctoral Associate & Earth Institute Fellow

-Current position: Assistant Professor, Yale Forestry School, USA.
+Current position: Professor, Yale Forestry School, USA.

 Marina Anciães, Postdoctoral Associate